James Robinson (running back)

-James Robinson (born August 9, 1998) is an American football running back for the New England Patriots of the National Football League (NFL).
-He played college football at Illinois State and signed with the Jaguars as an undrafted free agent in 2020, and was traded to the Jets in 2022.
-In 2020, Robinson broke the NFL record for most scrimmage yards of any undrafted rookie.
+James Robinson (born August 9, 1998) is an American professional football running back.
+He played college football for the Illinois State Redbirds and signed with the Jacksonville Jaguars as an undrafted free agent in 2020, and was traded to the New York Jets in 2022.
+In 2020, Robinson broke the National Football League (NFL) record for most scrimmage yards of any undrafted rookie.

-Early life and high school
+Early life

 Robinson was born and grew up in Rockford, Illinois.
 He attended Rockford Lutheran High School, where he played basketball and football.
 As a senior, he rushed 2,461 yards and 44 touchdowns and was named Class 4A All-State.
 Robinson set IHSA career records with 9,045 rushing yards and 158 rushing touchdowns.

 College career

 Robinson played in nine games as a true freshman in 2016, missing three games due to a calf injury and finishing the season as the Redbirds third-leading rusher with 322 yards and two touchdowns on 63 carries.
 He became the team's starting running back as a sophomore and was named first-team All-Missouri Valley Football Conference (MVFC) after rushing for 933 yards and 12 touchdowns.
 Robinson rushed for 1,290 yards and 12 touchdowns in his junior season and was again named first-team All-MVFC as well as a first-team All-American by Phil Steele, a second-team All-American by STATS and HERO Sports and to the Associated Press's third-team and was a finalist for the Walter Payton Award.
 As a senior, he rushed for 1,899 yards and 18 touchdowns and was a consensus first-team FCS All-American and a first-team All-Conference selection for the third straight season.
 Robinson finished his collegiate career with 4,444 rushing yards, second most in school history.